xdenistwn/webserver-docker-amd64/README.md

 webserver-docker-amd64 is a web server application that run using docker containers tools and has ability of sharing project directory under localhost domain, like xampp htdocs does. this version work only for amd64 architecture.

 `Main goals of using container`
-- keep your development machine clean of unnecessary libraries 😎
+- keep your development machine clean of unnecessary libraries.
-- keep development dependencies consistent on all machine 😏
+- keep development dependencies consistent a cross all machine.
-- easy to upgrade / downgrade libraries✌️
+- easy to upgrade / downgrade libraries.
-- learning docker container help you to understand basic linux operation 😍
+- learning docker container help you to understand basic system design.
 - experiments with open-source tools without worrying about dependencies error.

 `Current stacks`